-This manual describes the functions of the basic operating system s, and the functions of the commands used for initializing the backing storage.
+This manual describes the function of the basic operating system s, and the functions of the commands used for initializing the backing storage system.
+Further a description of s-user-catalog is given.

-(100 printed pages)
+(114 printed pages)

-Copyright © 1981, A/S Regnecentralen af 1979 RC Computer A/S Printed by A/S Regnecentralen af 1979, Copenhagen
+Copyright © 1983, A/S Regnecentralen af 1979 RC Computer A/S

-Users of this manual are cautioned that the specifications contained herein are subject to change by RC at any time without prior notice.
+Printed by A/S Regnecentralen af 1979, Copenhagen Users of this manual are cautioned that the specifications contained herein are subject to change by RC at any time without prior notice.
 RC is not responsible for typographical or arithmetic errors which may appear in this manual and shall not be responsible for any damages caused by reliance on any of the materials presented.